ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

   - guide
 ---

-Contributing to open source projects can be a transformative experience for both novice and seasoned developers.
-It not only allows you to give back to the community but also enhances your skills, provides real-world experience, and expands your professional network.
-However, making that first contribution can seem daunting.
-This article will guide you through the initial steps, from selecting a project that aligns with your interests to successfully submitting your first pull request, ensuring you can confidently take part in the amazing open source ecosystem.
+Contributing to open source projects can be transformative for both novice and seasoned developers.
+It enhances your skills, provides real-world experience, expands your professional network, and allows you to give back to the community.
+However, making that first contribution can be daunting.
+This guide will help you navigate the initial steps, from selecting a project that aligns with your interests to successfully submitting your first pull request, ensuring you can confidently engage with the open source ecosystem.

 ## Getting Started